-There were teen movies before Dazed and Confused that used the same narrative structure: a single memorable night tracing a large ensemble.
-In fact, the greatest teen movie in cinema history prior to the release Dazed and Confused, American Graffiti, sets up the template to perfection: A bunch of meandering threads that criss-cross until everyone ends up at the same location a little before sunset.
+There were teen movies before Dazed and Confused that used its narrative structure: a single memorable night tracing a large ensemble.
+In fact, the greatest teen movie in cinema history prior to the release of Dazed and Confused, American Graffiti, sets up the template to perfection: A bunch of meandering threads that criss-cross until everyone ends up at the same location a little before sunset.

 But no teen movie had ever embraced a lack of plot or character development to the extent that Dazed and Confused does.
 It’s ideological in its chillin’.
 This is where the Richard Linklater ethos took full form.
 I’ve seen this film described as “vibes only,” which is not quite right as a label.
 There’s too much richness in the cross-section of characters and the forging of their adolescent souls to dismiss it all as “vibes.”
 But “vibes only” is not quite wrong as a label, either.